datastaxdevs/workshop-graphql-netflix/README.md

 }
 ```

-This section allows us to pass in the desired page size and current page state from the front-end.
+We ask the API server to give us back the table column "value" (containing the genre name), but also the page state
+for when we'll need the next page:

 ```javascript
 {